 Thankfully, things can be broken down pretty simply.
 To make things ultra easy, let’s first discuss the three main types of boat batteries: starter, deep cycle, and dual-purpose.

-- Starter Battery: Your boat’s engine may be kicked into gear with the help of a marine battery.
-A cranking battery serves a similar purpose.
-“Crank” refers to the speed with which a starter battery produces its total power output.
-But, it will not keep your engine running.
-The next boat battery on the list will be used for that purpose.
+- Starting Battery: Your boat’s engine may be kicked into gear with the help of a marine battery.
+A cranking or starting battery serves one purpose.
+“Crank” refers to the speed with which a starting battery produces its total power output.
+Basically, the job of the starting batteries is to “crank” or start your boat.
+It won’t keep your engine running.
+The next boat battery on the list does that.

 - Deep Cycle Battery: The plates in these batteries are thicker than those found in typical starting batteries.
 Using these plates, they can reliably provide electricity many hours a day.
 They have a high number of possible charging/discharging cycles too.
 These work well for lighting, GPS, fish finders, and powering your trolling motor.